beautiful-numbers/lehmer-lean/README.md

 `lake build`

-A meaningful Lean review should also inspect the exact final statements and run axiom checks on the relevant exported theorems.
+A meaningful Lean review should also inspect the exact exported statements and run axiom checks on the relevant endpoints.

 ## Review procedure